pyne/pyne/docs/devsguide/style_guide.rst

 **************
 Documentation
 **************
-In addition to folling the numpydoc convention, also include the function or method signature as the first line in the docstring.
+In addition to following the numpydoc convention, also include the function or method signature as the first line in the docstring.
 This helps sphinx print out the signature.
-Include type information in this sisnature if available and relevant.
+Include type information in this signature if available and relevant.

 -------------------
 C/C++ Style Guide